codesandbox/codesandbox-client/packages/homepage/content/jobs/ux-ui-designer.md

 ---
-title: "UX Designer"
+title: "UI/UX Designer"
-slug: "ux-designer"
+slug: "ux-ui-designer"
 description: "As a designer you'll be working closely with our engineers to implement and improve interaction opportunities that embody our [core values](https://codesandbox.io/docs/#our-values) and support our growing community of engineers, designers and teachers."
 link: "https://airtable.com/shrYgsLKkdfchPlmZ"
 ---